Leveraging expired domains is one of the most untapped and effective ways to accelerate SEO performance.

 Let’s say you are analyzing the link profile and find a link from joeschmoesblog.com.
 You then see that joeschmoesblog.com is linking to the prospective domain’s homepage with the anchor text “replica ray ban sunglasses.”

 Does this anchor text make sense for a domain that was previously an SEO company?
 Absolutely not.

-Use your best judgement here and always ask: “Does this make sense?”
+Use your best judgment here and always ask: “Does this make sense?”